readthedocs/readthedocs.org/docs/user/science.rst

 .. dropdown:: 🪄 Easy to use
     :open:

-    You don't have to be a programmer.
-Use familiar Markdown-derived syntax and write your formulas with LaTeX.
+    Documentation code doesn't have to be written by a programmer.
+In fact, documentation coding languages are designed and developed so you don't have to be a programmer, and there are many writing aids that makes it easy to abstract from code and focus on content.

-    Get started already today:
+    Getting started is also made easy:

       * All new to this?
 Take the official :external+jupyterbook:doc:`Jupyter Book Tutorial <start/your-first-book>`
       * Curious for practical code?
 See :doc:`/examples`